Friday’s ‘Bold And The Beautiful’ Spoilers: A House Divided

-The Bold and the Beautiful spoilers for Friday, August 9 reveal that the Forrester and Logan families will be divided.
-While a baby usually heralds a time of joy, it seems as if this time around this particular baby may rip a family apart, per She Knows Soaps.
+The Bold and the Beautiful spoilers for Friday, August 9 reveal that the Forrester and Logan families will become divided.
+While a baby usually heralds a time of joy, it seems as if this time around, this particular baby may rip a family apart, as is discussed on She Knows Soaps.

-Several months after Hope Logan (Annika Noelle) gave birth alone in a Catalina clinic, she has finally been reunited with her baby.
-Reese Buckingham (Wayne Brady) led her to believe that Beth had died during childbirth.
-However, he had switched her baby with a stillborn one after she lost consciousness during the birth.
+Several months ago, Hope Logan (Annika Noelle) gave birth alone in a Catalina clinic.
+Reese Buckingham (Wayne Brady) led her to believe that Beth, Hope’s newborn, had been stillborn.
+In actuality, however, Reese had switched Hope’s perfectly healthy baby with a stillborn one, after she lost consciousness during the birth.

-Liam uncovered the full story after some serious sleuthing and found out that Florence Fulton (Katrina Bowden) lied about giving birth at a Las Vegas hospital.
-Flo admitted that she was not the baby’s mother and that she had just been helping her friend, Reese by posing as the birth mother.
-He rushed to tell Hope the news and they returned to the cliff house together.
+Liam Spencer (Scott Clifton) uncovered the full story of what happened to Beth after some serious sleuthing.
+He found out that Florence Fulton (Katrina Bowden) lied about giving birth at a Las Vegas hospital.
+Flo admitted that she was not the baby’s mother and that she had just been helping her friend, Reese, by posing as the birth mother of a baby who was actually Hope’s, Beth.
+Liam rushed to tell Hope the good news and they returned to the cliff house together.

-At the cliff house, they marveled over Beth.
-Both remarked that it was quite remarkable that they had both been so involved in their daughter’s life without realizing it.
-They reaffirmed their love for each other and declared that it would be a new start for them.
+At the cliff house, Liam and Hope marveled over Beth.
+Both commented on how it was quite remarkable that they had both been so involved in their daughter’s life without realizing it.
+The two reaffirmed their love for each other and declared that it would be a new start for them.

 Today on #BoldandBeautiful, Hope and Liam are faced with the uncomfortable task of telling a worried Steffy that Phoebe is really Beth. pic.twitter.com/BfywIT4c2C